Priyadharsh14/AI-Summarizer/README.md

 **Features**

-1.Paste any long text and get an instant summary
+- Paste any long text and get an instant summary

-2.Generates very short summaries (1–2 lines)
+- Generates very short summaries (1–2 lines)

-3.Clean and colorful frontend for better UX
+- Clean and colorful frontend for better UX

-4.Powered by a pretrained NLP model (facebook/bart-large-cnn)
+- Powered by a pretrained NLP model (facebook/bart-large-cnn)

 **Tech Stack**